 Cate Blanchett in I’m not there (2007)

-She played Jude, one of six characters embodying a different aspect of the Bob Dylan’s life and work.
+She played Jude, one of six characters embodying a different aspect of Bob Dylan’s life and work.
 And may we say that she is our favorite!
-With a little bit of help of hairstyle and makeup, she embodied Bob Dylan character like no other actor.
+With a little bit of help from hairstyle and makeup, she embodied Bob Dylan’s character like no other actor.

 Brad Pitt in The Curious Case of Benjamin Button (2008)